YahooArchive/mojito-pipeline/README.md

 Take a look at the [example application](https://github.com/yahoo/mojito-pipeline/tree/master/examples/search) and the wiki, which thoroughly walks through how to build this application.

+## Mojit Lifecycle

+After being pushed into the pipeline, mojits undergo various stages before finally being displayed on the client.
+Pipeline is fully responsible for processing mojits along these stages, but also allows users to precisely control and hook into mojit execution through [execution rules](#configuration-rules) and [event subscription](#events-subscription);

 #API Doc.
 ##Static and runtime task configuration
 ###what is `runtimeTaskConfig` in `ac.pipeline.push(runtimeTaskConfig);`?